Noisy Water Heater: Common Causes and How to Fix Them

 The pounding noise, including the knocking sound, is associated with the occurrence of water hammer.
 For a solution, you can find details on how to solve the problem with the pounding/knocking noise the system produces in our article about fixing water hammer.
 One solution is to install a water hammer arrestor.

-The pounding noise can also occur due to lime formations and sediments at the bottom of the tank.
-To eliminate the noise, some professionals recommend installing a water softener or flushing the system occasionally.
+The problem can also occur due to lime formations and sediments at the bottom of the tank.
+To eliminate the problem, some professionals recommend installing a water softener or flushing the system occasionally.
 For more information on troubleshooting the sediment problem and noisy water heater due to limescale, check out our article about sediments and lime build-up.

 What Causes Rumbling Noise in a Water Heater and How to Fix It